chago1991/Ansible-K8S/README.md

 ## Here are the steps to prepare the nodes both for deploy a simple cluster and a high availability cluster:

-PS: This is just my practice.
-You don't need to follow if you are familiar with ansible and linux.

 ### Step 1.
-Prepare an ansible node (Rocky Linux 8.x):
+Prepare an ansible node:

-1.1 Choose minimal installation for OS install
+1.1 Minimal installation Rocky Linux 8.x

-1.1.1 Create a user during the installation, my user is myadmin
+1.1.1 Create a user during the installation, my user is myadmin, also setup ip and hostname

 1.2 After system is installed, update system and install related packages.

 ```
 # Run as root
 dnf -y update && dnf -y install epel-release && dnf -y install ansible git
 ```

-1.3 Set SELinux to permissive mode (Which mode actually is not impacted.
-But I will set it to permissive )
+1.3 Set SELinux to permissive mode (Which mode actually is not impacted, but I will set it to permissive )

 ```
 # Run as root
 setenforce 0 && sed -i 's/SELINUX=.*/SELINUX=permissive/' /etc/selinux/config
 ```

 1.4  Generate a SSH Key for myadmin

 ```
 # Run as myadmin
 ssh-keygen